Quick Start

 # Terminal 2: start ze with config pointing to localhost:1179

-bin/ze example-local.conf
+bin/ze start example-local.conf

 Where example-local.conf is the config above with the peer's connection